Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/unreal/index.md

 ### Set custom user IDs

-If your app has its own login system that you want to track users with, use `SetUserId` to set a custom user ID.
+If your app has its login system that you want to track users with, use `SetUserId` to set a custom user ID.

 ```c++
 FAnalytics::Get().GetDefaultConfiguredProvider()->SetUserID(TEXT("test123@test.com"));